 - For the birds! can be taught in an in-school or after school setting

-- Curriculum adaptable for 2nd through 8th grades
+- Curriculum adaptable for 2nd grade through high school (click here for our full course catalogue!)

 - Each student receives a bird guide and nature journal to use throughout the length of the program